 There are currently no trees within the site boundary, however the proposed landscaping scheme takes the opportunity to introduce attractive green spaces within the site, including shrubs, trees and lawned areas to create an attractive setting for the apartments and overlooking neighbours

 Each of the apartment blocks has its own dedicated parking court, with one parking space allocated to each apartment, as well as designated areas for cycle parking and refuse storage.

 The proposed materials and finishes are intended to reflect the character of the Victorian properties adjacent to the site, with facing brickwork, steep gables, timber eaves, barge boards and finials under a slate roof and fenestration with stone heads and cills and mock sash casements.

+We would like your views on the proposals and request that all responses be returned by Tuesday 14th June 2016.
 If you wish to discuss the project please contact us using the form below to send your feedback and comments, making sure that all of the required fields (*) are completed.
 If you do not want your name and address identifying you in our report on public consultation when we submit the planning application, then please let us know by ticking the privacy box below.